What We Do

 Harmful cultural practices: The most prevalent harmful practices in Sierra Leone are child marriage and female genital mutilation.
 These are enablers of violence against women and girls.
 Child marriage puts girls at risk of premature sexual initiation and abuse.
 For example, Sierra Leone has the 19th highest child marriage rate in the world.
 In the similar way, female genital mutilation is a rite of passage to adulthood and demonstrates girls’ readiness for marriage.

 Poverty amongst caregivers and survivors: Survivors lose important livelihood support, including household income and other family support structures when they hold their perpetrators accountable.
-Survivors not only incur medical and legal expenses, but also experience loss of productivity and significant lost wages.
+Survivors incur medical and legal expenses and also experience loss of productivity and significant lost wages.
 Additionally, girls forced to marry young often do not complete school, which limits their economic potential.

 OUR PROGRAMS